jbjoeburns/Python_Practice/wk2day3/what_is_scripting.md

 Programs need to be compiled before they're ran so generally run faster

-Scripts are interpreted (translated when ran)
+Scripts are interpreted (translated when ran), and are typically smaller and used for automating tasks